abhishekmishragithub/fill_certificates/README.md

 * Width and font size are required fields.
 * Pass optional parameter --datafile to give path of your required datafile.
 It should be in csv format with header field.
-* Pass optional parameter --outputpath to give alternate output directory __Example:__ timesheet.csv
+* Pass optional parameter --outputpath to give alternate output directory
+* Pass optional parameter --certificatefile to give path to the certificate file.
+__Example:__
+timesheet.csv
 ```